Reach (brand)

-Reach is an American brand of oral hygiene products, including toothbrushes, dental floss and mouthwash.
+Reach is an American brand of oral hygiene products, including toothbrushes, dental floss, and mouthwash.
 The brand originated from Reach toothbrushes developed by DuPont in 1976.

 History

 1970s

 1976 – DuPont enters toothbrush market after four years of research conducted by "bio-dental team" from Tufts University, headed by Percy H. Hill Jr., consultant to Applied Ergonomics company.
 Reach Toothbrush was the first ergonomically designed toothbrush, that proved significantly better in clinical trials and spawned a whole new field of "toothbrush design".

-1976 article at Chicago Tribune highlights the following unique selling propositions of the new toothbrush: "an angled-shaped four-sided handle (for comfortable gripping) with an extended neck (that makes hard-to-reach areas more accessible), and a compact head topped with bilevel bristles".
+1976 article at Chicago Tribune highlights the following unique selling propositions of the new toothbrush: "an angled-shaped four-sided handle (for comfortable gripping) with an extended neck (that makes hard-to-reach areas more accessible), and a compact head topped with two-leveled bristles".

 DuPont started new toothbrush promotion in April 1976 first in Green Bay, Wisconsin, then moved to Chicago, with advertising in newspapers and on TV.

 1977 – Johnson & Johnson acquires Reach brand from DuPont, outmaneuvering Procter & Gamble.

 1978 – Johnson & Johnson introduced the brand nationally, backing the launch with "the first million-dollar ad campaign ever produced for a toothbrush".

 1980s

 1982 – Reach introduces Reach Child Brush.

-1983 – Reach toothbrush was featured in Tooth Protectors videogame for the Atari 2600 video game console along with Johnson & Johnson dental floss and Act mouthwash.
+1983 – Reach toothbrush was featured in Tooth Protectors video game for the Atari 2600 video game console along with Johnson & Johnson dental floss and Act mouthwash.

 1985 – Reach toothbrush gained recognition from American Dental Association.

 1986 – Mr. Reach character with the famous flip-top head, was born in Australia.
 Developed by animator Phil Meatchem this mascot found its way to many world markets, including Japan and the U.S.

 1987 – Johnson & Johnson advertised Reach toothbrush with the marketing claim that it "cleans 51% better than the other leading brush.
 It's angled to reach even back teeth".

 At the end of 80's Reach occupied 28% of the US market, successfully competing against market leader Oral-B (35% of the market).
 However, by 1991 its market share dropped to 20%.

 1990s

 1993 – Reach introduced first ever child toothbrush named "Wondergrip", designed by "Smart Design" (NY) studio.
-Previously, all children’s toothbrushes were just scaled down adult brushes.
+Previously, all children's toothbrushes were just scaled down adult brushes.
 To make this toothbrush "Smart Design" studied the brushing behavior of more than 100 kids, coming up with the shape that encourages proper brushing technique.

 1996 – Reach introduced Reach Plaque Sweeper toothbrush and Reach Floss Gentle Gum Care.
 J&J doubled its advertising budgets vs. previous year to more than $20 million – in a move aimed to recover market share that declined to 15.5%.